YZY-stack/UNet-MobileNet-Pytorch/README.md

 # UNet-MobileNet-Pytorch

 ### How to run
-1. glone this repo
+Glone this repo
-2. download the pretrained model and dataset from my baidunetdisk below
-3. put them into the project content
+Download the pretrained model and dataset from my baidunetdisk below Put them into the project content
-4. create an environment and run:
+Create an environment and run:

 `pip install -r requirements.txt`
 5. predict or train